yucelzeynep/Task-estimation-from-activity-logs/README.md

 1. Judging relevance of descriptors for the given tasks
 2. Assessing in/dependence of descriptor pairs

 The first one is implemented in aux_cramersV.py, whereas the second one is realized by aux_entropy.py.
+Moreover, tools_cramersV.py contain the functions which tabulate V in a straightforward as well as bias-corrected manner.
+In addition, tools_entropy.py involve functions for computing joint entropy and mutual information.

 **Tools**